| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 The conversion uses ‘,’ for the column delimiter and newline for a row delimiter, cells are left justified, and minimum cell width is 5.

-does the opposite of table-capture
+The command table-release does the opposite of table-capture.

 It releases a table by removing the table frame and cell borders.
 This